xreic/grocerylist/README.md

 If you are running on Windows and want to use `nodemon` for the `express-postgraphile` server combo, then you'll have to create a `.env` file based on the `options` within `ecosystem.config.sample.js`.
 Once complete, run `npm run w-dev:dev` for development or `npm run w-dev:prod` for production.

+Sometimes the EC2 instance will hang when running the build script.
+You'll have to stop the instance and reboot it, if it does and then run then continue starting with the build script again.

 ## Setup your own

 1. Start up an instance of: